exercism/docs/anatomy/tracks/concept-exercises.md

 - The exercise's contributor(s) (optional)
   - Including reviewers if their reviews are meaningful/actionable/actioned.
 - Which exercise(s) it was forked from (required if the exercise is forked)
+- The files used in this exercises (solution/test/exemplar)
 - Language version requirements (optional)

 If someone is both an author _and_ a contributor, only list that person as an author.